Youth-led Community Health Grants Program

 Evaluation Templates

 Any evaluation materials used should provide useful feedback on the processes and/or outcomes of your project.
-Below are two simple evaluation templates that may provide you with ideas for obtaining feedback, which you are welcome to use.
+Below are two simple evaluation templates to provide you with ideas for obtaining feedback, which you are welcome to use.
 One of these templates is for collecting audience feedback (e.g., recipients of a presentation or workshop), and the other is a template for program participant feedback (e.g. peer facilitators or volunteers who participated in the project).
 Please note that these are general templates.
 If you are going to use them, they should be modified where necessary to ensure they are appropriate for your specific project.